Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 You can purchase barcodes for spirits, wine, cider and beer products below.
 You will receive EAN-13 barcodes for use on all alcohol products in New Zealand and worldwide.
 Please refer to the FAQs at the bottom of this page if you need more information about barcodes for wine bottles.

-The New Zealand Winegrowers Labelling Guide advises that the EAN-13 barcode is typically used in New Zealand for wine products.
+The New Zealand Winegrowers Labelling Guide advises that the EAN-13 barcode is standard in New Zealand for wine products.
 The EAN-13 barcodes we sell are globally unique barcodes that comply with the standardised retail barcoding system used in New Zealand and worldwide.
 Our barcodes comply with all retail barcoding software and barcode scanners in New Zealand and worldwide.

 Having a barcode on your wine products is not a legal requirement.
 However, most retailers require barcodes.
 Retailers use barcodes for stocktaking purposes as well as pricing.
 They can easily keep track of their inventory and make the sales/checkout process efficient and accurate.